 Pay Gap

-The data for the pay gap and pay quartiles reports covers 421 relevant employees, 227 females and 194 males;
+The data for the pay gap and pay quartiles reports covers 393 relevant employees, 216 females and 177 males:

-- Median female earnings are 1% lower than males
+- Median female earnings are equal to male earnings.

 Pay Gap Bonus Figures

-The pay gap bonus represents the earnings over a 12 month period for 12 male and 23 female employees.
+The pay gap bonus represents the earnings over a 12-month period for 14 male and 36 female employees.

 The bonus-based criteria against which male and female employees is gender neutral and is not the cause of the pay differential.
 Bonus payments are appropriate for relatively few roles within the company.
 The small sample size has led to the disparity in mean and median earnings.
 This has been exacerbated both by the fact that the proportion of overall salary paid as a bonus is much higher for some job roles than for others in accordance with industry practices and also the fact that some bonuses have been paid to some colleagues in relation to work undertaken for other group companies and where the bonus potential is greater.